- BA, Department of English, City University of Hong Kong (First Class Honors)

 Grants / Awards / Other Achievements:

-- Knowledge Exchange Grant.
-(Completed in June 2019).
+- Knowledge Exchange Impact Project Grant (Completed in June 2019).
 Project Coordinator.
 “Grammar for Academic English: A Self-training Module“.

 - Teaching Development Grant (Completed in Aug 2016).
 Principal Investigator.
 “Development of E-learning and Peer Assessment Activities for an English-in-the-Discipline Course for Speech & Hearing Sciences Students”.